revbayes/revbayes.github.io/tutorials/brownian/index.md

 ways how to approach the BM model, each having its advantages and disadvantages.
 You will need to decide for your analysis which approach is most appropriate.
-Our intention was mainly to show you some of the flexibility in ‘RevBayes‘ how to specify the same model in many different ways, exposing sometimes more and sometimes less of the internal model graph structure.
+Our intention was mainly to show you some of the flexibility in RevBayes how to specify the same model in many different ways, exposing sometimes more and sometimes less of the internal model graph structure.
 As an extra exercise you could start thinking about how to extend the basic BM.